knopkem/asn1_parser/asn1_web_decoder/README.md

 - Rust toolchain (install from https://rustup.rs)
 - wasm-pack (will be installed by build script if needed)
+- Node.js v16+ and npm

 ### Build Steps

-1. Run the build script:
+1. Build the WebAssembly module:
 ```bash
 ./build.sh
 ```